stijnwop/manureSystem/docs/VEHICLES.md

 4. Click on the button called `Raw` next to the `Blame` button and it will open the file in RAW format.
 5. Right click and click on `save as` (or hit ctrl - s on your keyboard) and save the file to the preferred location in your mod.

-> REMEMBER: Rename the file extension to `.lua` and don't save it as .txt!
+> **REMEMBER: Rename the file extension to `.lua` and don't save it as .txt!**

 ## Adding the ManureSystemVehicle specialization
-> In order to start with this step you need to have completed the part `What do I need?`.
+> In order to start with this step you need to have completed the part [What do I need?](https://github.com/stijnwop/manureSystem/blob/master/docs/VEHICLES.md#what-do-i-need).

-> TIP: when you don't plan to add extra specializations besides the ManureSystemVehicle and your mod uses the vehicle type `manureBarrel` you don't necessarily have to add the ManureSystemVehicle.lua as the ManureSystem inserts the specs by default for the vehicle type `manureBarrel`
+> **TIP: when you don't plan to add extra specializations besides the ManureSystemVehicle and your mod uses the vehicle type `manureBarrel` you don't necessarily have to add the ManureSystemVehicle.lua as the ManureSystem inserts the specs by default for the vehicle type `manureBarrel`**

 ### Step 1
-Open the `modDesc.xml` file located in your modfolder.
+Open the `modDesc.xml` file located in your mod directory.

 In order to load the specialization you will need to add the specializations entry to the modDesc.
 ```xml